OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 Views
 ================================================================================

-Using the OpenNebula FireEdge Sunstone Views you will be able to provide a simplified UI aimed at end-users of an OpenNebula cloud.
-The OpenNebula FireEdge Sunstone Views are fully customizable, so you can easily enable or disable specific information tabs or action buttons. :ref:`You can define multiple views for different user groups <fireedge_sunstone_new_view>`.
+Using the FireEdge Sunstone Views you will be able to provide a simplified UI aimed at end-users of an OpenNebula cloud.
+FireEdge Sunstone Views are fully customizable, so you can easily enable or disable specific information tabs or action buttons. :ref:`You can define multiple views for different user groups <fireedge_sunstone_new_view>`.
 You can define multiple views for different user groups.
 Each view defines a set of UI components, so each user just accesses and views the relevant parts of the cloud for her role.
 Default views:

 - :ref:`Admin View <fireedge_sunstone_admin_view>`.
 - :ref:`User View <fireedge_sunstone_user_view>`.